dinkzilla/mdl-ext/README.md

 * **Lightboard**<br/>A lightboard is a translucent surface illuminated from behind, used for situations where a shape laid upon the surface needs to be seen with high contrast.
 In the "old days" of photography photograpers used a lightboard to get a quick view of, sorting and organizing their slides.
 * **Lightbox**<br/>A lightbox displays an image filling the screen, and dimming out the rest of the web page.
 It acts as a modal dialog using the `<dialog>` element as a container for the lightbox.
 * **Selectfield**<br/>The Material Design Lite Ext (MDLEXT) select field component is an enhanced version of the standard HTML `<select>` element.
+* **Sticky Header**<br/>A sticky header makes site navigation easily accessible anywhere on the page and saves content space at the same.

 #### Live demo
 A Live demo of MDLEXT is available [here](http://leifoolsen.github.io/mdl-ext/index.html)